Mountain Lake PBS is honored to create the Tristan Fund, celebrating the life of Tristan Carlton Hallock.

-Writing is a part of our lives in so many ways: from everyday tasks like to-do lists, emails, and thank-you letters to friends and family, to personal moments of reflection like journaling or poetry.
-Outside the classroom, children become stronger writers with encouragement and modeling from parents and caregivers.
-For young learners, giving them access to writing and drawing tools and making them a part of your day-to-day writing routines creates a way for them to explore at their own pace.
-For older children, giving thoughtful prompts based on their interests will help get their creative muscles flexing – and the words flowing!
+Writing is a part of our lives in so many ways: from everyday tasks like to-do lists, emails, and thank-you letters to personal moments of reflection like journaling or poetry.
+Outside the classroom, children become stronger writers with encouragement and modeling from parents and adults.
+Consistent access to writing and drawing tools can help young learners make writing a part of their day-to-day routines, allowing them to explore at their own pace.
+For older children, giving thoughtful prompts based on their interests will help get their creative muscles flexing – and the words flowing.

 Jump to article sections: